JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

   brew cask install vagrant
   brew cask install vagrant-manager

-B: Create a home for the Singularity container
+B: Create a home for your Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is just an example: you can choose any path you like
+Create a directory from which you will launch Vagrant.
+Since vagrant is just an intermediate step toward your eventual goal of running a singularity or charliecloud container, you may wish to name your directory after your preferred container provider.
+For example, you may choose this for Singularity:

 .. code:: bash